The campaign inspiring people to help prevent knife crime

 There are no simple solutions to ending violence on our streets, but as your landlord Clarion is committed to keeping you and your family safe in our neighbourhoods.
 That is why we are throwing our support behind Hard Calls Save Lives, a campaign for change featuring a group of mothers who each tragically lost a son to knife crime.

-A shocking 73 lives were cut short due to knife crime in London last year alone - that’s one every five days.
+A shocking 73 lives were lost due to knife crime in London last year alone - that’s one every five days.
 This must stop.

 Working together with Crimestoppers - the charity that provides a safe place where people are empowered to speak up and report crime anonymously - the campaign seeks to break down the barriers that prevent people from coming forward with information.